Jane Asher: Personal life

-On 18 April 1963, the 17-year-old Asher interviewed the Beatles at the Royal Albert Hall in London, and began a five-year relationship with Paul McCartney.
-In December 1963, McCartney took up residence at Asher's family Wimpole Street town house and stayed there until the couple moved into McCartney's own home located in St John's Wood in 1966.
-McCartney wrote several Beatles songs inspired by her, including "And I Love Her", "You Won't See Me", "I'm Looking Through You", "What You’re Doing", "For No One", "We Can Work It Out" and veiled references in "Martha My Dear".
-McCartney and Asher announced on Christmas Day 1967 that they were engaged to be married, and in February and March 1968, Asher accompanied the Beatles and their respective partners to Rishikesh to attend an advanced Transcendental Meditation training session with the Maharishi Mahesh Yogi.
-In mid 1968, Asher returned to London from an acting assignment in Bristol earlier than expected and allegedly discovered McCartney in bed with Francie Schwartz.
-A fan who frequently loitered around Paul's Cavendish Avenue home claims to have witnessed the incident, saying: "Paul brought this American girl home... [and a little while later]... another car turned into Cavendish Avenue—it was Jane.
-She'd come back... earlier than she was supposed to.
-Jane went into the house.
-A bit later on, she came storming out again and drove away."
-Shortly after, Margaret Asher drove to Cavendish Avenue to collect her daughter's things.
+Asher met Paul McCartney on 18 April 1963 at the Royal Albert Hall in London, and began a five-year relationship with him.
+In December 1963, McCartney took up residence at Asher's family Wimpole Street townhouse and stayed there until the couple moved into McCartney's own home in St John's Wood in 1966.
+McCartney wrote several Beatles songs inspired by Asher, including "And I Love Her", "We Can Work It Out", "You Won't See Me", "I'm Looking Through You", "What You're Doing", "Things We Said Today" and "For No One".
+The couple announced on Christmas Day 1967 that they were engaged to be married, and Asher accompanied the Beatles and their partners to Rishikesh in early 1968 to attend an advanced transcendental meditation training session with the Maharishi Mahesh Yogi.
+In mid-1968, she returned to London from an acting assignment in Bristol earlier than expected and allegedly discovered McCartney in bed with Francie Schwartz.
+Shortly afterwards, her mother, Margaret Asher drove to Cavendish Avenue to collect her daughter's belongings.